Marcy has experience caring for McNab dogs and raising a McNab puppy.

 Unlike human babies, all puppies have cuteness in common (I'm only partly kidding about the baby wisecrack).
-Any healthy puppy will boast spunk and curiosity, wags and whimpers, playfulness and their own special form of destructiveness.
-They'll have bright eyes, warm pink puppy bellies, and that amazing phenomena that causes we dog lovers to instantly sigh in bliss: puppy breath.
-There's that special way they have of trotting so that their paws lightly slap the floor -- yes, it's a pitter-patter-paw sound, and it's pure music.
+Any healthy puppy will boast spunk and curiosity, wags and whimpers, playfulness, and their own special form of destructiveness.
+They'll have bright eyes, warm pink puppy bellies, and those amazing phenomena that cause dog lovers to instantly sigh in bliss: puppy breath.
+There's that special way they have of trotting so that their paws lightly slap the floor—yes, it's a pitter-patter-paw sound, and it's pure music.

 From there, though, puppies have infinite variation.
-There are short puppies, tall puppies, big-pawed puppies, fawn-legged puppies, curly-coated puppies and puppies with coats so fine they are more like baby seals.
-There are puppies with big attitude, puppies with less attitude and puppies with so much sweetness they'll raise your blood sugar level just by resting their head on their paws.
+There are short puppies, tall puppies, big-pawed puppies, fawn-legged puppies, curly-coated puppies, and puppies with coats so fine they are more like baby seals.
+There are puppies with big attitudes, puppies with less attitude, and puppies with so much sweetness they'll raise your blood sugar level just by resting their head on their paws.
 Best of all, there are McNab puppies.

 What's So Different About a McNab Puppy?

 McNabs are bred to be working dogs—stock dogs, specifically.
 Bred to cover vast sections of land while herding the wilder types of cattle, they remain primarily working dogs on working ranches rather than over-bred show dogs.
 They have been carefully selectively bred for specific traits, both physical and mental, that suit them to their environment and their job.
 Thankfully, they remain non-AKC, thus discouraging that bane of registry dogs: breeding for "typiness."
 They're bred for performance.
 As a result, they may not always fit a narrow "breed standard."
 Instead, they're form-to-function, and they're often crossed with other stock dog types to produce specific traits that a breeder or rancher desires.